dh1tw/dh1tw.de/content/post/2014-01-22-dxheat-com-is-online.md

   * Integration with WebSDR
   * DX Analytics with plenty of diagrams for all callsigns spotted since 2001
   * Flexible, but easy to use filters
-  * Responsive Design, looks good on phone, tables and Desktops
+  * Responsive Design, looks good on phone, tables, and Desktops
   * Spots are pushed in realtime into the browser

 ## Attribution